Barbiturate: History

-Barbituric acid was first synthesized 27 November 1864, by German chemist Adolf von Baeyer.
+Barbituric acid was first synthesized 27 November 1864, by German chemist Adolf von Baeyer, and later perfected in 1879 by the French chemist Edouard Grimaux, who developed and improved the synthesis.
 This was done by condensing urea with diethyl malonate.
 There are several stories about how the substance got its name.
 The most likely story is that Baeyer and his colleagues went to celebrate their discovery in a tavern where the town's artillery garrison were also celebrating the feast of Saint Barbara – the patron saint of artillerymen.
 An artillery officer is said to have christened the new substance by amalgamating Barbara with urea.
 Another story holds that Baeyer synthesized the substance from the collected urine of a Munich waitress named Barbara.
 No substance of medical value was discovered, however, until 1902 when two German scientists working at Bayer, Emil Fischer and Joseph von Mering, discovered that barbital was very effective in putting dogs to sleep.
 Barbital was then marketed by Bayer under the trade name Veronal.
 It is said that Mering proposed this name because the most peaceful place he knew was the Italian city of Verona.
 In 1912, Bayer introduced another barbituric acid derivative, phenobarbital, under the trade name Luminal, as a sedative–hypnotic.

 It was not until the 1950s that the behavioral disturbances and physical dependence potential of barbiturates became recognized.

 Since the 1970s, most barbiturates were replaced by benzodiazepines.